aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 insomnia formula,
 155 overview of, 280 instinct and intuition in choosing foods, 114– 115 development of, 47 raw foods and, 154–155
 insulin.
-See also hypoglycemia excessive, 215 over- production of, 142–143 overweight and, 296 problems with use of, 258 unheated honey and, 189 intestines infections of, 280–281.
+See also hypoglycemia excessive, 215 overproduction of, 142–143 overweight and, 296 problems with use of, 258 unheated honey and, 189 intestines infections of, 280–281.
 See also peritonitis intestinal cramps, 280 intestinal worms, 68 ulcers, 318